Rick-healy/PoCSampleApp/README.md

 ### Initial Setup:

 1. Clone this repository
-2. Update the `local.settings.json` file with your connection strings:
+2. Create your own `local.settings.json` file with your connection strings in the root of the PoCSample.FunctionApp project folder:
    ```json
    {
      "IsEncrypted": false,